Crack vs. Cocaine: Differences & Myths

 Crack cocaine is essentially the same substance as powdered cocaine but in a different form.
 The process to make crack cocaine involves mixing the powder form of cocaine with some base, such as baking soda or another substance, boiling it in water, and then removing the baking soda, which removes the hydrochloride.
 This results in the active ingredient in cocaine being more amenable to being smoked.

-The two substances are basically chemically identical except that crack cocaine has the hydrochloride salt removed; hydrochloride salt has no psychoactive effects.
+The difference between cocaine and crack is that the two substances are basically chemically identical except that crack cocaine has the hydrochloride salt removed; hydrochloride salt has no psychoactive effects.
 Thus, crack cocaine is a bit more concentrated.

 The name crack comes from the crackling sound that the substance makes when individuals smoke it in a pipe or cigarette.
 Smoking the drug is a far more efficient means of getting the drug into one’s system, and the individual experiences the results in a much more intense fashion, but its effects are short-lived.